How to Cash an Insurance Check without a Bank Endorsement

-Talk with a representative: If you’re unsure about your rights or do not understand the specific provisions within your insurance policy, you should schedule a conversation with your insurance representative at your earliest convenience so they can explain everything to you in a manner that you will understand and remember.
+Talk with a representative: If you're unsure about your rights or do not understand the specific provisions within your insurance policy, you should schedule a conversation with your insurance representative at your earliest convenience so they can explain everything to you in a manner that you will understand.

 Once you've decided that you're comfortable with your monetary reimbursement noted on the check you received from your insurance company, you can begin the process of cashing it.